fallen-icarus/cardano-loans/README.md

 fundamentally breaks risk management.
-A lender who vetted Borrower A cannot build a reliable loan-backed security if that debt can be unpredictably transferred to the unvetted and potentially less creditworthy Borrower B. Borrower bonds force lenders to lose control over their risk, making securitization a non-starter.
-This is why most TradFi loans do not support borrower Bonds.
+A lender who vetted Borrower A cannot build a reliable loan-backed security if that debt can be unpredictably transferred to the unvetted and potentially less creditworthy Borrower B. Borrower bonds force lenders to lose control over their risk, making securitization a non-starter. *This is why most TradFi loans do not support borrower bonds.*
 - **Lack of Trustless Reputation:** Without a reliable, on-chain credit history, lenders cannot accurately price the risk of the individual loans they issue.
 This opacity makes it nearly impossible to confidently package these loans into a security with a predictable risk profile for